+Within the Digital Technology subject, students will create a website using HTML markup language to set the style and content of the page.
+Students will also plan, design and create a 3-dimensional rendering of an object, simulating the relationship between a digital object and its counterpart in the real world with a focus on relation to scale.
 Students will write code using a compiler that utilises the core concepts of programming: iteration, branching, functions, and variable.
-The students will also plan, design and create a 3-dimensional rendering of an object, simulating the relationship between a digital object and its counterpart in the real-world with a focus on the relation to scale.

-DESIGN AND TECHNOLOGY
+PRODUCT DESIGN AND TECHNOLOGY

-Design and Technology develops students understanding of design-based solutions by using emerging technologies, a variety of materials and traditional skill based processes.
-Responding to a problem or need, designing a solution based on constraints and evaluating the designed product reflect the current demands within industry and society.
+Product Design and Technology develops students understanding of design-based solutions by using a variety of materials and traditional skill-based processes and new and emerging technologies.
+Responding to a problem of need, designing a solution based on constraints and evaluating the designed products reflect the current demands within industry and society.
 Student innovation, creativity and critical thinking are fostered by an open design brief and access to the latest technologies.
-A focus on technological literacy, numeracy and innovation provide the foundation for studies of Product Design and Technology in future years.
+A focus on literacy, numeracy, ICT and innovation provide the foundation for studies of product design and technology in future years.

-Design Technology focuses on teaching students about the Design Process, by completing a series of engaging design tasks.
-Students will develop the skills necessary for communicating design using traditional drawing techniques and conventions.
-Students will learn basic hand skills using a variety of tools and how they can be used to support the Design Process.
+Product Design and Technology focuses on teaching students about the design process, by completing a series of engaging design tasks.
+Students will develop the skills necessary for communicating their designs using traditional drawing techniques and conventions and using Computer Aided Design (CAD).
+Students will learn basic hand skills using a variety of tools and machinery and how they can be used to support the design process.

-Within this design-based subject, students will have the opportunity to choose how they will meet their brief based on a structured evaluation criteria.
+Within this subject, students will have the opportunity to choose how they will meet the design brief based on a structured evaluation criterion.
 From this they evaluate the final product against the constraints.
-This will determine the level of success.
+This will determine their level of success.